 - Has a multi-position torso adjustment to fit nearly any body type or size

-- Hip belt padded with an open-cell foam, complete with lumbar pad for additional support
+- Hip belt padded with open-cell foam, complete with lumbar pad for additional support

-- Harness has molded channels to direct airflow away from body to keep sweat at bay
+- The harness has molded channels to direct airflow away from the body to keep sweat at bay

 - Built-in rainfly is bright yellow for safety in dim lighting

 - Front mesh storage pocket perfect for storing small items in easy reach

 Teton Sports really gave the bag some great features.
 It has all the basics covered, along with some great extras that really allow you to outfit this bag the way you like.

 There is a lot to like about this backpack, but here are a few of the most common of praises.

 Those who aren’t the size of an average man typically have more trouble finding backpacks that will work for them.
 The Scout 3400 is super adjustable but really works particularly well for those with a small frame.

 Women, youth, and smaller men will enjoy how this bag wears, even with a heavy load in it.
 The two main adjustments involve the shoulder harness naturally.
 You can get a huge hip belt range, from 26″ to 60″.
 As for the torso, you will get a range of 15″ to 19.5″.